felleslosninger/github-actions/validate-pull-request-title/README.md

 A boolean indicating whether the pull request title is valid.

+### `error-message`

+A detailed message indicating why the pull request title is invalid.
+This may include information such as exceeding maximum length, not meeting minimum length, or lacking required prefixes.

 ## License

 This action is licensed under the [MIT License](LICENSE).